uib-ub/hono-kube-deploy-automation/README.md

  - Choose "Let me select individual events" and select "Issue comments" and "Pull requests"

-## Webhook Events
-The application handles the following GitHub webhook events:

-a.
-Issue Comment Event:

-Deploy to the development environment when a comment "deploy dev" is created or deleted in a pull request.

-b.
-Pull Request Event:

-Deploy to the test environment when a pull request labeled "type: deploy-hono-test" is merged into the main branch.
+## Testing and Code Coverage

+All Go client code (github.go, docker.go, kubernetes.go, and kustomize.go) is thoroughly tested with unit tests to ensure reliability.
+Code coverage is maintained using [Codecov](https://app.codecov.io/gh/uib-ub/hono-kube-deploy-automation), integrated via GitHub Actions to provide insights on test coverage.

 ## Rollbar Integration for Error Tracking

 [Rollbar](https://rollbar.com/) is integrated into the application to monitor and track errors and log messages.
 This integration helps in identifying and resolving issues quickly by providing real-time insights into the application's behavior.

-## Testing and Code Coverage

-All Go client code (github.go, docker.go, kubernetes.go, and kustomize.go) is thoroughly tested with unit tests to ensure reliability.
-Code coverage is maintained using [Codecov](https://app.codecov.io/gh/uib-ub/hono-kube-deploy-automation), integrated via GitHub Actions to provide insights on test coverage.

 ## Deployment